wp-plugins/add-meta-tags/readme.txt

 Also, make sure you read the [FAQ](http://wordpress.org/plugins/add-meta-tags/faq/ "Add-Meta-Tags FAQ").
 An answer to your question might already exist there.

 Commercial grade support is not available.

-= Template Tags =

-The following *template tags* are available for use in your theme:

-1. `amt_content_description()` : prints the content's description as generated by Add-Meta-Tags.
-1. `amt_content_keywords()` : prints a comma-delimited list of the content's keywords as generated by Add-Meta-Tags.
-1. `amt_metadata_head()` : prints the full metadata for the head area as generated by Add-Meta-Tags.
-1. `amt_metadata_footer()` : prints the full metadata for the head area as generated by Add-Meta-Tags.
-1. `amt_breadcrumbs()` : prints an unordered list of semantic (Schema.org enabled) breadcrumbs.

 **More**